Frequently Asked Questions

 Can you afford to live in Boston?

 Yes.
 Although it is expensive to live in Boston, our salaries are appropriately adjusted to the cost of living.
-The salaries for the 2014-2015 academic year range from $59,150 for a PGY1 to $66,000 for a PGY3.
 Although most people rent, there are also a number of housestaff who have been able to purchase condos in parts of downtown Boston as well as nearby Jamaica Plain, Brookline, Newton, and other close suburbs.
 For more information please take a look at the benefits page.

 Do you get any holidays off?